What is the difference between programmatic and native advertising?

 What is native advertising?

-While programmatic advertising reflects the traditional look and feel of digital ads you would come to expect (no matter what automation is happening behind the scenes to determine placement), native advertising is all about not looking like an ad at all.
+While programmatic advertising reflects the traditional look and feel of digital ads regardless of what automation is happening behind the scenes to determine placement, native advertising is about not looking like an ad at all.

 Impact of ad blockers

-Native advertising partly came about as an alternative advertising approach in reaction to growing ad-blocker use in browsers.
-What good is an ad if it’s blocked from being shown?
+Native advertising partly came about as an alternative approach in reaction to growing ad blocker use in browsers.
+What good is an ad if it is blocked from being shown?

-Because of its editorial approach, ad blockers do not impact native advertising.
-It’s intended to battle ad fatigue where the advertising noise on any platform can be intense.
-Native ads don’t disrupt the user.
+Because of its editorial approach, ad blockers do not impact native advertising the way they impact display ads.
+Native ads are built into the content structure of a page rather than served through the ad slots that blockers target.
+They are intended to battle ad fatigue, where the advertising noise on any platform can be intense.
+Native ads do not disrupt the user.

 Advanced audience targeting